martinsolent/figma/docs/variables/child_2.md

 and drag a **Circles** instance underneath.

 ![](./variables_string_2024/drag_asset_1.png)

+### Creating a Local Variable

+We will create a Local Variable which we will use and applied to later in our prototyping.

 Make sure nothing is selected by clicking on the pasteboard or press `ESC` on your keyboard